cavineers/TASER-discord-bot/README.md

 ## Cloning and Starting Compilers

-After reading all the guidelines of this repository, simply run `npm run dev` after cloning the repository to start up both the service and the compiler.
+After reading all the guidelines of this repository, simply run `yarn run dev` after cloning the repository to start up both the service and the compiler.
 The web app GUI starts on port `8000`.

 Once again, all updates must be made to the TypeScript files.